open-sdg/open-sdg/docs/indicator-configuration.md

 ### auto_progress_calculation

-_Optional_: This setting is used to turn on or off the automated  measure for the indicator.
-The automatic  measurement follows [Statistics Canada's  measurement methodology](https://sdggif-data-canada-oddcmi-donnee.github.io/methodology/).
+_Optional_: This setting is used to turn on or off the automated progress measure for the indicator.
+The automatic progress measurement follows [Statistics Canada's progress measurement methodology](https://sdggif-data-canada-oddcmi-donnee.github.io/methodology/).
 It is based upon the compound annual growth rate that has been observed in the indicator's data since 2015.

 ```nohighlight
 auto_progress_calculation: true
 ```

-The calculated  status is displayed on the indicator page and the goal page.
+The calculated progress status is displayed on the indicator page and the goal page.
 Note that you will need to have set up the `progress_status` site configuration in the site_config.yml file before the progress status will appear.
 See [setup and configuration details for reporting the progress status](progress.md).

 ### composite_breakdown_label